-Norway rats will leave a hind foot track of about 3/4-1 inch where a mouse's track measure's 3/8 of an inch or less.
-Rats will also drag their tails, leaving a mark between their feet tracks.
+Norway rats will leave a hind foot track of about 3/4-1 inch whereas a mouse's track measures 3/8 of an inch or less.
+Rats will also drag their tails, leaving a mark between their foot tracks.
 Unscented baby powder or flour, lightly sprinkled can help you determine tracks and their runways as they cross suspected areas.
 They gnaw holes about 2 inches or more in diameter with rough edges to create entry points around your home and into trash cans.
 Rat burrows can be found along foundations, or beneath rubbish and shrubbery.
-If the burrow is active it usually clear of vegetation.
+If the burrow is active it is usually clear of vegetation.
 Rat runways are smooth and well packed.
 Indoors, these runways are free of dust and dirt.

 Why do I have rats?

 Rats will seek food outside, but many times will come inside at night to forage for food and return to their burrows.
 They can travel hundreds of feet which could mean that you are suffering from your neighbor’s rat issue.
 Needing a water source, they can obtain water from toilets, sinks, rain puddles, or condensation from utility pipes.
 Their nesting burrows on the outside are often along the foundation of walls.
 As the rat family grows, more burrows are built, resulting in a network of underground tunnels.
-Outdoors, rats scavenge for fruit from trees growing on your property, and even dog droppings.
+Outdoors, rats scavenge for fruit from trees growing on your property and even dog droppings.

 Why should I be concerned with rats?

-They prefer to gnaw on wood in spots such as doors, corners, and ledges, but can damage electrical wiring.
+They prefer to gnaw on wood in spots such as doors, corners, and ledges but can damage electrical wiring.
 Rats may bite or chase you if they feel threatened.
 Rat-bite fever is a major concern when it comes to rat scratches, bites, or consumption of food that has come into contact with rat droppings or urine.
 Symptoms of rat-bite fever include rashes on the hands and feed, sore throat, vomiting, fever, and muscle pain.
 If left untreated, rat-bite fever can cause serious health implications or even death.